vmware-tanzu/community-edition/CONTRIBUTING.md

 ### Multiple Go Modules

-The TCE project is made up of many different, separate Go modules.
+The Tanzu Community Edition project is made up of many different, separate Go modules.
 Each module has its own `go.mod` and `go.sum` file located in the "root" of that individual, digestible piece of software.
-This allows TCE to not have a single dependency graph, but rather, multiple, independent dependency graphs.
+This allows Tanzu Community Edition to not have a single dependency graph, but rather, multiple, independent dependency graphs.
 Experimental plugins or packages can pull in different versions of the same library without creating conflicts and collisions.
 For this reason, contributors are discouraged from creating interlinking dependencies between the various Go modules.
 If you need a "shared" library, please open an issue to discuss with the community.